Blessing-adewale/retail_sales_analysis_sql/README.md

 GROUP BY 1;
 ```

-4. **Write a SQL query to find the average age of customers who purchased items from the 'Beauty' category.**:
+4. **Write a SQL query to find the average age of customers who purchased items from the 'Beauty' category**:
 ```sql
 SELECT
 category,